ibm-cloud-architecture/refarch-cloud-data-analytics/Lift4Move.md

 # Move Data to the Cloud using the Bluemix Lift CLI

 **Go Back** to the VM Image.
 You should be back where you left off in the Lift CLI data directory (/export/home/nz/lift-cli-data.
 If you are not, **Enter** a command of **cd $DATA**.
-This is where the script is that contains all of the Lift CLI command that you will execute to move the data from on-premies to your dashDB database in the cloud.
+This is where the script is that contains all of the Lift CLI command that you will execute to move the data from on-premises to your dashDB database in the cloud.

 <img src="./media/vmimage/vmimage-image-24.png"/>